docknetwork/dock-substrate/PoS-upgrade.md

 5. Brick the chain, i.e. the chain will not produce any block and can't be used anymore.
 This is done by setting the wasm code to empty bytes (using `setCodeWithoutChecks`).
 6. Take the chain's last block hash and put in the `chain_spec.rs` to make the new genesis have the PoA chain's last block.
 7. Use the [fork-off script](https://github.com/lovesh/fork-off-substrate) to generate the new (PoS) genesis file and download old chain's state.
-Make sure the neccessary files like metadata, binary, runtime wasm, types, etc are present and env variables are set before running the script
+Make sure the necessary files like metadata, binary, runtime wasm, types, etc are present and env variables are set before running the script
 8. Start nodes with the new genesis file.
 9. Download the state of the new chain with script from step 4 and compare the JSON is same (there will be minor difference; in sudo account's nonce and in genesis accounts' locks)